-Most listings are in the $20's per square foot per year.
-The Little Neck region is seeing a an increase in rates.
-In the last 3 months, the median rate rose $8 per sqft per year.
-That's a 38% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Little Neck region is going through a an increase in rates.
+In the last 3 months, the median rate went up $11 per sqft per year.
+That's a 53% rise in rent.

-Compared to the rest of the Virginia Beach market, the Little Neck region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Virginia Beach market, the Little Neck submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 16 listings have come on the market, which means leases most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 6% of the available space in the Little Neck are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been posted online, which means listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 7% of the available space in the Little Neck are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this area.
+Manufacturing is the dominant industry in this region.
 Most of the occupants of Little Neck work from home.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.